codeDeSyntax/gospel-grid/server/README.md

 ## Integration with Electron App

-The server is designed to work seamlessly with the StreamSpire Electron app through:
+The server is designed to work seamlessly with the wingrid Electron app through:

 1. **HTTP API** - For file-based transcription
 2. **WebSocket** - For real-time microphone input transcription